 The hotel is located in between what is known as bohemian Bairro Alto or the “upper district” and Chiado.

 The Bairro Alto Hotel is known for and has won awards for, its architecture and artistic achievements.

 The rooms inside the hotel offer views of important landmarks like Luis de Camões Square, Rua das Flores, and the Rua do Alecrim.

-If you are looking for a more Meditteranean inspired culinary flavor, don’t miss out on the Florés restaurant at the ground floor that also blends in local Portuguese local tastes.
+If you are looking for a more Meditteranean-inspired culinary flavor, don’t miss out on the Florés restaurant on the ground floor that also blends in local Portuguese local tastes.

 The terrace of the hotel also has quiet places to read, relax or enjoy the sunset views over Lisbon.